Student Technology Policies & Statements

 The class e-mail listservs were developed to allow students to communicate with each other regarding school-related events and activities and to enable the school to distribute essential academic information and announcements.

-Students are required to have basic computer skills and be able to do the following from campus computing facilities or from home on a daily basis:
+Students are required to meet the minimum UCSF technology requirements upon matriculation, comply with all UCSF technology policies and have basic computer skills and be able to do the following on a daily basis:

 - access information resources (library, patient data, affiliated hospitals, etc.),